 Basic Blood Chemistry Tests

-Doctors order basic blood chemistry tests to assess many conditions and learn how the body’s organs are working.
+Doctors use basic blood chemistry tests to check many conditions and learn how the body’s organs, like the kidneys, are working.

 Tests for Electrolytes

 Basic blood chemistry tests check electrolytes.
 These minerals help keep the body's fluid levels in balance, which helps the muscles, heart, and other organs work properly.